 Isn’t it a drag when you expect so much from a place only to realize it’s rather quite dull?
-Or you meet a really pretty/handsome person and then they turn out to have zero personality?
+It’s like meeting a really pretty/handsome person and then realizing he or she has zero personality.
 Bienvenue à Genève! 😂

-Ok, Geneva wasn’t all bad.
-I’ll give y’all some tips if you decide to venture to this Swiss city…but don’t expect any nightlife or culture or affordable food or, well, anything.
+Ok, Geneva wasn’t all bad and I’ll even give y’all some tips if you decide to venture to this Swiss city…but don’t expect any nightlife or culture or affordable food or, well, anything.

 The lower your expectations, the better time you’ll have!